-Three superb luxury level active adventure days exploring the Nelson region, cycling on the Great Taste Trail, hiking & sea kayaking in Abel Tasman National Park, and a last day horse trekking at Farewell Spit before a short hike on the famous Heaphy Track amongst some of the finest scenery in New Zealand.
+Three superb luxury active adventure days exploring the Nelson region.
+The tour includes cycling on Tasman’s Great Taste Trail, and hiking & sea kayaking in Abel Tasman National Park.
+Lastly you’ll enjoy horse trekking at Farewell Spit before a short hike on the famous Heaphy Track amongst some of the finest scenery in New Zealand.

-This active, fully guided, private three day trip starts with easy cycling along Nelson’s newest attraction – The Great Taste Trail before meeting our 74ft yacht to spend a night in the Abel Tasman National Park.
-Simply Wild have been offering guided mountain biking and cycling trips in Nelson since 2006.
-Nelson’s Great Taste Trail is part of the National Cycle Trail Network, offering easy, family friendly touring through a wide variety of landscapes.
+This active, fully guided, private three day trip starts with easy cycling along The Great Taste Trail, before meeting our 74ft yacht to spend a night in the Abel Tasman National Park.
+Simply Wild have been running guided mountain biking and cycling trips in Nelson since 2006.
+Tasman’s Great Taste Trail is part of The New Zealand Cycle Trail Network, offering easy, family friendly touring through a variety of landscapes.

-Easy-to-ride, with a gradient similar to the Otago Central Rail Trail, the Great Taste Trail caters for a wide range of cyclists and walkers.
-As stages of the trail are completed there will be the choice of day rides or a series of overnight stops.
-When complete, the whole trail – including a section in the Motueka River Valley – will eventually cover a distance of about 175km and will run from Nelson Airport, to Richmond, out to Tapawera, along the Motueka River Valley to Riwaka, and then back to Richmond through Motueka and Mapua.
+Easy to ride, with a gradient similar to the Otago Central Rail Trail, the Great Taste Trail caters for a wide range of cyclists and walkers for either day or multi-day rides.
+When complete, the whole trail will cover a distance of about 175km and run from Nelson Airport, to Richmond, out to Tapawera, along the Motueka River Valley to Riwaka, and then back to Richmond through Motueka and Mapua.

 The Nelson region contains two of New Zealand’s Nine Great Walks, The Abel Tasman Track, and the Heaphy Track in Kahurangi National Park.

-The Abel Tasman National Park is New Zealand’s only coastal national park – and its golden sandy beaches and clear turquoise water make it one of the most popular.
-The sheltered bays are popular for cruising, sailing and sea kayaking.
+The Abel Tasman National Park is New Zealand’s only coastal National Park, and its golden sandy beaches and clear turquoise water make it one of the most popular.
+The sheltered bays are ideal for cruising, sailing and sea kayaking.
 On land, the Abel Tasman Coast Track follows the coastline through lush native bush, over limestone cliffs and along golden sandy beaches.